Sir William Yorke, 1st Baronet: Death

 He died at Brentford in 1776: Elrington Ball has an interesting reference to the cause of death as "accidental poisoning".
-A contemporary newspaper report elaborates the story, and states that the poisoning was the result of an unfortunate mistake by his servant.
+A contemporary newspaper report elaborates on the story, and states that the poisoning was the result of an unfortunate mistake by his servant.
 Yorke, who was suffering agonies from a kidney stone, had been prescribed laudanum (liquid opium) to alleviate the pain.
 Although the servant had been instructed by the apothecary as to the proper dosage, on the day in question he evidently forgot his instructions, and simply handed the full bottle of laudanum to Yorke, who was in such pain from his kidney stone that he drank it all at one sitting.
 He died an hour later from the effects of the overdose.
 His widow died in 1779, aged 72.